hermanlintvelt/aws-java-serverless/aws-sdk-2/expenses-6/README.md

 }
 ```

-Then we must setup the DynamoDB table reference.
-The DynamoDB client lib creates the table if it does not exist yet, using the schema as defined by the properties of `ExpenseRecord` class.
+Then we must setup the DynamoDB table reference, using the schema as defined by the properties of `ExpenseRecord` class.

 ```java
 public class DynamoDBRepository implements DataRepository {